SMALL SPACE - BIG IMPACT!

 Decisions, decisions!
 The choices include a sink with a vanity, a pedestal sink, and a trough sink.

 Pedestal sinks take up less space but don't provide storage.
-Consider incorporating open shelves or tile lined niches near or behind the sink for storage solutions.
+Consider incorporating open shelves or tile-lined niches near or behind the sink for storage solutions.

-A good looking, space saving alternative is a trough sink.
-They are narrow, clean styled, have a low profile and when wall mounted, they free up floor space for storage or foot traffic.
+A good looking, space-saving alternative is a trough sink.
+They are narrow, clean styled, have a low profile and when wall-mounted, they free up floor space for storage or foot traffic.

 Vanity - Cabinet

-A vanity with drawers or bins provide important storage space.
+A vanity with drawers or bins provides important storage space.
 Keep the appearance light by floating the vanity or choosing a rounded vanity.
 Add a recessed bath cabinet above or beside the vanity for hidden storage.

 Another trick to make a space look bigger is to use smaller hardware and appliances.
-Select a small faucet or use a wall mounted faucet.
+Select a small faucet or use a wall-mounted faucet.